-The main reasons for the increase in own funds value are two capital reserve strengthening in 2019 in the total amount of CHF 37 million and well-performing equity markets.
-On the other hand, the interest rate trend was negative.
-Overall the own funds increased by CHF 25.2 million.
+The main reasons for the increase in own funds value are the capital strengthening in 2021 in the amount of CHF 25.0 million, the higher interest rates and the well-performing equity markets.
+On the other hand model changes and updates in operating assumptions had a negative impact.
+Overall the own funds increased by CHF 2.8 million.